-Mind HK and KELY Support Group decided to start Coolminds to, as we recognized that by helping youth and those around them learn about mental health, we can make a massive difference.
+Mind HK and KELY Support Group decided to start Coolminds to promote mental health awareness, support and understanding in Hong Kong’s youth, as we recognized that by helping youth and those around them learn about mental health, we can make a massive difference.
 Our goals:

 - To teach youth to recognise emotions and work with these feelings